 “I know you killed that person,” Haley accused.
 “Just ‘taking care of business,’ weren’t you?”

-The flirty smile dropped from the DJ’s wrinkled orange face.
+The flirty smile dropped from the DJ’s wrinkled purple face.
 “You don’t know what you’ve gotten yourselves into.”

-With all four of his tentacles, he reached into four separate pockets on his overcoat, pulled out his fog bombs, and smashed them on the steps.
+He reached into four separate pockets on his overcoat, using all four of his tentacles, pulled out his fog bombs, and smashed them on the steps.
 The stairway filled with smoke, but that didn’t stop Haley from running upstairs after the murderer.
 The DJ escaped through the second-floor door with Haley not far behind.

 “What can I do to stop him?”
 Haley shouted at her music player.
 The song title was “Anything.”
-Haley threw the device at the DJ, hitting him on the head, which, combined with the bulkiness of his overcoat, the DJ lost his balanced and landed face-first on the granite floors.
+Haley threw the device at the DJ, hitting him on the head, which, combined with his overcoat’s bulkiness, the DJ lost his balanced and landed face-first on the granite floors.

 Haley pounced on the DJ, pinning him to the floor.
 She screamed for help, which Robin heard and had brought two protectors.
 Haley explained to the protectors how they overheard the DJ talking about killing the victim.
 Robin collaborated with the recordings on her networker.
 Both Haley and Robin intentionally omitted the hints from the music player.

-Haley and Robin jumped on the subway with the questioning done, leaving the mess of Kruder Hotel behind.
+Haley and Robin jumped on the subway with the questioning done, leaving the Kruder Hotel mess behind.

 “I think this is the beginning of a new career,” Haley proclaimed as she took a seat on the pristine subway.